Acalvio Logo

 • Tripwires

-Active defense based on deception provides a completely different way to detect attacks and complements existing security solutions which are based on signatures and behavioral models.
+Proactive cyber defense based on deceptions provides a completely different way to detect attacks.
+It complements and augments existing security solutions that are based on signatures and behavioral models.
 Cyber deception has proven to be very effective, but the first-generation solutions had limitations.
-Acalvio solved the limitations with innovative technology, that enables enterprise scale and autonomous deception.
+Acalvio solved the limitations with innovative technology that enables enterprise scale and autonomous deception.

 Please follow the “Read More” link to understand why you need Active Defense when you have other security solutions already deployed in your enterprise network.